omarreis/NassauSt/BrentPriceInGoogleSheets.md

 ## Create Trigger
 Select from script menu **Triggers**
-Click **Create Trigger* button
+Click *Create Trigger* button

     Set Event type = Time-based
     Minute imnterval = 30 minutes
     select function **TriggerUpdateBrent**
-Click the **Save script** button
+    Click the **Save** button

 ## Test the script

 The script must be run at least once manually.
-This will register it with service security.
+This will register IT with service security.
 Go to the editor, select **TriggerUpdateBrent** and click **Run**

-The Execution log should show the script run success.
+The Execution log should show the script start and script finish.
+Or else there is some error.

 Now go back to the Sheet1 spreadsheet.
 The brent prices should be on the cells.